 - Community support

-Environmental (terrestrial and aquatic) and technical studies have been carried out on the site.
-The findings of these assessments have helped to inform the design of the scheme and mitigate any adverse impacts to ensure the water environment is protected.
-These findings were presented in the Environmental Statement which was submitted with the planning application.
+Environmental (terrestrial and aquatic) and technical studies were carried out on the site.
+The findings of these assessments helped to inform the design of the scheme and mitigate any adverse impacts to ensure the water environment is protected.